Memorial Day observances across the area

 TEUTOPOLIS

-Between 9 a.m. and 9:30 a.m. — Teutopolis American Legion Post 924 is hosting a Memorial Day service at St. Francis Cemetery after 8:30 Mass in Teutopolis.
+1 p.m. — Teutopolis American Legion Post 924 is hosting a Memorial Day service at St. Francis Cemetery.
 Participating veterans organizations include Effingham American Legion Post 120 and Auxiliary, Disabled American Veterans Chapter 7 and Auxiliary, Theodore Hoffman VFW Post 1769 and Auxiliary and Amvets Post 40.

 MASON